kennism/homelab/tap/minikube/README.md

 ---

 ### Step 2

-Create an `acr` container registry on `minikube`.

-In the `acr` section of the `minikube` console ( https://portal.minikube.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.ContainerRegistry%2Fregistries ).
-Click on `Create` and go through the wizard.

-Or use this `cli` command to create a `public` registry through the command line.

-`az acr create --resource-group tap-demo --name tapdemomkennis1 --sku Standard --admin-enabled true`

----

-### Step 3

 Download and install `tanzu-cluster-essentials-linux-amd64-1.0.0.tgz` ( the variant that matches your operating system ) from ( https://network.tanzu.vmware.com/products/tanzu-cluster-essentials/ ).